tizriverwind/MediMemo/README.md

   - Clicking on a patient takes you to their health record
   - In health record, user is able to UPDATE and DELETE a health record
 - Schedule Page:
-  - Lets a user create/add a new appointment by clicking a date on the calander and filling out a form
+  - Lets a user CREATE/add a new appointment.
   - Search bar lets you filter through all appointments
     - you can filter by typing the following details:
       - Patient name